jwlai-cloud/llm-data-backend-meltano/README.md

-# Build your own LLM-based application
+# Build your own LLM-based application in 30 mins

-This Meltano project helps you to customize [the LLM example repository](https://github.com/meltano/llm-data-backend-meltano) to fit your own application.
-It quickly shows how to ...
+This Meltano project helps you to build an LLM-based application fast by using a template repository that is easy to configure.

+We're going to configure [LLM example repository from Meltano](https://github.com/meltano/llm-data-backend-meltano) to fit my own application.

+I'll show you how to ...

-- scrape a different website for context
+- scrape a different website for context (my blog)
-- use non-web resources as context (we're using a CSV with a text document within here)
+- use non-web resources as context (I'm using a CSV with a text document inside)
 - adapt the cleaning mechanism (removing unicode characters)
 - test the process

 ## Prereqs
+Either be lazy and fork this repository, or fork the [the LLM example repository](https://github.com/meltano/llm-data-backend-meltano) repository and go step-by-step to really learn something!

+You'll need:
 - An OpenAI account and API key (for a paid account - even if it's just $5!
 Otherwise the API rate limit will be a problem)
 - A Pinecone account and API key

+Then:
 1. Copy the `.env_template` file to `.env` and replace the sample values with your OpenAI and Pinecone values
 2. Run `meltano install`